duckmade/graphql-api-server/README.md

-# duckmade-graphql-api-server
+# graphql-api-server

-The dockerized graphql api server for duckmade.
+The dockerized GraphQL API express server, using Apollo server, for DUCKMADE.

 ## Version Tags